final-hill/cathedral/CONTRIBUTING.md

 ### Person-Based Endorsement Permissions

-Cathedral implements granular endorsement permissions to control which persons can endorse different requirement categories:
+Cathedral implements granular endorsement permissions to control which persons can endorse different requirement categories.
+These role and endorsement permission fields are defined on the **Person** entity.

 #### Endorsement Permission Flags
 - **canEndorseProjectRequirements**: Can endorse requirements under the Project category